junajan/encrypted-key-value-store/README.md

 And here are service related endpoints:
  - `GET /store/:id` - get stored value based on provided `:id`
     - Id has to be a string and can contain a wildcard character `*` (example: `key-*`)
-    - While sending a GET request, there has to be provided also `encryption-key`.
+    - While sending a GET request, there has to be provided also `encryption-key` header.

  - `POST /store/:id` - save value identified by `:id`
     - Id has to be a string.